 Railways utilise ballast to support and stabilise the railway track.
-It plays a crucial role & part in the overall infrastructure of the railway.
+It plays a crucial role and part in the overall infrastructure of the railway.
 As modellers, we aim to recreate the real railway on a smaller scale on our model railway layouts.
-In order to achieve realistically better-looking track work, it is highly recommended to ballast the trackwork on your model railway.
-Ballasting may be a time-consuming task that some modellers may put off, but it's worth taking the time & effort to ballast the trackwork correctly.
+To achieve realistically better-looking track work, it is highly recommended to ballast the trackwork on your model railway.
+Ballasting may be a time-consuming task that some modellers may put off, but it's worth taking the time and effort to ballast the trackwork correctly.

 In a previous guide, we provided an in-depth look at the various types and colours of ballast present on UK railways.
 Prior to ballasting your model railway track, it's essential to select the appropriate colour and type of ballast to suit your modelling requirements.
 Contrary to popular belief, ballast is not just grey in colour, as demonstrated in our comprehensive guide to choosing model railway ballast.
 If you happened to miss this informative guide, you can access it below here